 In connection with the litigation, the PRPs identified by the Successor Agency have, in fact, already staked out their position that the Successor Agency is liable for the groundwater contamination at the Corporation Yard site, and accordingly have filed cross-complaints against the Successor Agency.
-Thus, for the ROPS 20-21 cycle and as reflected in ROPS line item 49, it is estimated that the Successor Agency will incur approximately \$2,000,000 to pursue the Successor Agency's claims against these PRPs and to defend against their counterclaims.
-A trial date of January 31, 2022 has been set by the Federal Court.
+Thus, for the ROPS 21-22 cycle and as reflected in ROPS line item 49, it is estimated that the Successor Agency will incur approximately \$2,750,000 to pursue the Successor Agency's claims against these PRPs and to defend against their counter-claims.

-Report of Estimated Available Cash Balances - July 1, 2017 through June 30, 2018
+Report of Estimated Available Cash Balances - July 1, 2018 through June 30, 2019